 The Danes and Vikings had their way with Britain for awhile, too, and of course the Normans, who we’ve already heard so much about…

 Stonehenge, crumbling but still there, stood silent witness to all these changes over four thousand years.

 In modern times, Stonehenge was on private land for centuries until it was donated to the nation by its last owner, Cecil Chubb, in 1918.
 The public had unrestricted access to the stones and could wander and picnic among them until 1977, when noticeable deterioration caused them to finally be roped off.
 For many years, there was just a parking lot and the stones.
 Finally funds were raised for an elaborate visitor center and museum, which opened in late 2013.

 Most of our group wanted to head right out to the stones, but Cam and I lingered at the visitor center, which is certainly an odd-looking building.
 It was designed to look “lightweight and informal” in direct contrast to the timeless monolithic stones, with an undulating roof that fit in with the rolling Salisbury Plain.
-Weird as it looked on the outside was full of displays boasting the most state-of-the-art technology designed to guide visitors through the history of the monument.
+Weird as it looked on the outside, the interior was full of displays boasting the most state-of-the-art technology designed to guide visitors through the history of the monument.

 On a summer Saturday, it was more crowded than I could comfortably handle, so I did not give this splendid museum its full due.
 In an open area behind the visitor center were full-scale recreations of a thatched hut dwelling inhabited by a Stonehenge construction worker, and one of the sledges used to transport the sarsens.